 Stock market trading has been muted so far this week but has the promise of a new spark of life from the European Central Bank.
 The central will announce its first policy decision since the Bank of England eased policy in August in response to concerns over Brexit.

 There is a chance of some central bank one-upmanship.
 The ECB could decide it wants to add stimulus in equal measure to the Bank of England to defend the Eurozone from any unwanted economic consequences of Brexit.
 Since ECB policy is already very accommodative and the BOE has taken some political flak for its decision to ease policy so soon after the referendum, the ECB is unlikely to make major changes.
 Via a downgrade to the ECB’s economic forecasts, Mario Draghi can hint at more stimulus if needed in the coming months.

-The euro has rallied into the ECB meeting this week, but largely as a function of US dollar weakness following the slump in US ISM data and a slowdown in the August payrolls.
-It’s hard to imagine anything from the ECB can change the unwinding of dollar bulls after the recent run of poor US economic data.
-Still.
-EUR/USD up near 1.125 sets the bar lower for a bearish reaction to a dovish ECB.
+The euro has rallied into the ECB meeting this week, but largely as a function of US dollar weakness following the slump in ISM data and slowdown in the August payrolls.
+EUR/USD near 1.12 sets the bar lower for a bearish reaction to a dovish ECB.

 EURUSD – After the topside break of 1.1245, the euro stalled with a harami on Wednesday.
 Next potential resistance from 1.1340 then 1.1365 with 1.12 then 1.1130 as possible support.